1972 through 1973

 IQ has more of the lower end while Electric Magic has higher end frequencies.

-V1/2 Extravaganza (Badgeholders), Grandiloquence (Antrabata), & Safecracker's Show (Midas Touch)
+V1/2 Extravaganza (Badgeholders), Garden Tapes (Empress Valley), Grandiloquence (Antrabata), & Safecracker’s Show (Midas Touch)

-Midas Touch is the most complete release of this tape.
-The sound is heavier in the right channel.
+Midas Touch begins with the fragment of Dazed and runs through the end of the show.
+It’s sound is heavier in the right channel.

-Antrabata is missing the Dazed fragment.
+Antrabata is missing the Dazed fragment but has the subsequent available songs.
 It is left channel heavy.

-9th US Tour (Whole Lotta Live), Complete Madison Square Garden (Wendy Records), Effect is Shattering…(Empress Valley, both versions), Final Statements (Antrabata), Madison Square Garden deux (Wendy Records), MSG (Cannonball), One More Magic (Immigrant), Out From the Movie (Forever Standard Series), Tour De Force (Tarantura), & Towa No Uta (Tarantura2000)
+9th US Tour (Whole Lotta Live), Complete Madison Square Garden (Wendy), Effect is Shattering…(Empress Valley, both versions), Final Statements (Antrabata), Garden Tapes: Taking the Building Into Stratosphere (Empress Valley), Madison Square Garden deux (Wendy), MSG (Cannonball), One More Magic (Immigrant), Out From the Movie (Forever Standard Series), Tour De Force (Tarantura), & Towa No Uta (Tarantura2000)

 These titles are from the soundboard and for the most part are similar in sound.